Car Hire Ireland

 For a reasonably small country, Ireland has much to offer.
 With a rich and often dark history, there are enough sites and historic facts (not forgetting pubs) to keep everyone happy.

-- Blarney Castle, near Cork, is a popular travel destination for tourists in Ireland.The Druid's Circle, the Witch Cave and the wishing step are natural rock formations, at the castle grounds.
+• Blarney Castle, near Cork, is a popular travel destination for tourists in Ireland.The Druid's Circle, the Witch Cave and the wishing step are natural rock formations, at the castle grounds.

-- Travel to Achill island is a great experience for everybody.
+• Travelling to Achill island is a great experience for everybody.
 Achill island is rich with natural splendor, a characteristic of Ireland.
 Here one must travel to the cliffs of Croaghaun, the uppermost sea cliff of Ireland and of Europe.

-- Travelling to the Burren Ireland is an exiting opportunity.
+• Travelling to the Burren Ireland is an exiting opportunity.
 Burren is full of historical and archaeological possessions of Ireland.
-Some people travel to Burren to see the exquisite flowers like the "Gentiana verna" which is otherwise found only at the alps.
+Some people travel to Burren to see the exquisite flowers like the "Gentiana verna" which is otherwise found only at the Alps.

-- Dublin is regarded as a popular cosmopolitan city all over the world, many people travel to Ireland just to feel the life and vibrancy of Dublin where the Irish culture mixes with the urban atmosphere.
+• Dublin is regarded as a popular cosmopolitan city all over the world.
+Many people travel to Ireland just to feel the life and vibrancy of Dublin where the Irish culture mixes with the urban atmosphere.